plankanban/planka-installer/README.md

 ## Uninstalling / Reinstalling

-You can reinstall Planka using the "Uninstall Planka" option in the installer.
+You can reinstall PLANKA using the "Uninstall Planka" option in the installer.

 ### Option 1: Light
-- Delete Planka containers
+- Delete PLANKA containers
 - Delete all Docker volumes
 - Delete the Nginx configuration